What Are Dental Implants?

 Your dentist and or surgeon will review your medical history for any possible complications of surgery.
 A diagnostic x-ray, such as a panoramic film or single digital films, may be taken to assess the amount of bone available to place the implant and the proximity to nerves and sinus areas.
 A 3-D x-ray may be necessary for final evaluation.
 A good candidate should be have the following:

-- Do not suffer from uncontrolled diabetes or autoimmune disorders( this has a direct impact on your ability to heal)
+- Does not suffer from uncontrolled diabetes or autoimmune disorders.

 You will first make an appointment with your general dentist for an evaluation.
-The general dentist will refer you to a surgeon and work together to develop your treatment plan, cost estimate to achieve an outstanding result.
+The general dentist will refer you to a surgeon and work together to develop your treatment plan and cost estimate to achieve an outstanding result.

 After a thorough exam and review of your medical history by your dentist, a surgeon is consulted to analyze the area.
 Other factors to be considered include: